FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Mager research.
 Another 109 words(8 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Mager History in all our PDF Extended History products.

 Another 43 words(3 lines of text) are included under the topic Early Mager Notables in all our PDF Extended History products.

 Some of the Mager family moved to Ireland, but this topic is not covered in this excerpt.
 Another 133 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Mager or a variant listed above:

-Mager Settlers in the United States in the 17th Century
+Mager Settlers in United States in the 17th Century

-Mager Settlers in the United States in the 18th Century
+Mager Settlers in United States in the 18th Century

-Mager Settlers in the United States in the 19th Century
+Mager Settlers in United States in the 19th Century

 The Mager Family Crest was acquired from the Houseofnames.com archives.
 The Mager Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.